RyanLurn/cloud-chat/README.md

 - I wanted to do too much and end up with a mess.
 Especially the client-side global states, they are all over the places.
 - I will write a doc for the judges or anyone who wants to navigate the repo.
 But I'm sorry that it would have to be after the time limit of the cloneathon.

-## In the near future

-- In the next 3 days, I will write a documentation and comments for anyone who wants to navigate the codebase and develop Cloud Chat to something of their own.
-- After that, I will have a zoomed out look of the codebase.
-Because I want to change it to something more maintainable and easy for other people to work in.
-- I'm actually considering a rewrite though because I made so many questionable decisions.
-But we'll see how the analysis goes.

 ## License

 Cloud Chat is MIT Licensed.